-As is the case in the Cayman Islands, the documents that are publicly available for a BVI business company (BVI BC) differ from what can be found in the US, but additional information may be accessed through a company’s BVI registered agent with the consent of their client or by court order.
+As is the case in the Cayman Islands, the documents that are publicly available when conducting a BVI company search differ from what can be found in the US, but additional information may be accessed through a company’s BVI registered agent with the consent of their client or by court order.

 Information Available in the Public Record

-General information on companies formed in the British Virgin Islands, such as a company's registration number, registered office, incorporation date, status, and authorized capital, can be obtained from the BVI Registrar of Companies.
+General information on companies formed in the BVI, such as a British Virgin Island company registration number, registered office, incorporation date, status, and authorized capital, can be obtained from the BVI Registrar of Companies.

-You may also find the following for a BVI BC in the public record:
+You may also find the following when conducting a BVI company search in the public record: